Air quality worsens in China's Henan province, improves elsewhere

 SHANGHAI (Reuters) - Air pollution in China’s heavy-industrial province of Henan worsened in December even as other regions improved, official data showed, with its cities hit by unfavorable weather and a struggle to find cleaner sources of economic growth.

-For a second year, China is restricting industrial output, traffic and coal consumption in the smog-prone north in a bid to cut pollution during the winter heating period, when thousands of mainly coal-burning boilers are switched on.
+China is restricting industrial output, traffic and coal consumption in the smog-prone north for a second year in a bid to cut pollution during the winter heating period, when thousands of mainly coal-burning boilers are switched on.

 But nine cities in Henan, home to around 95 million people, still recorded a rise in small, lung-damaging emissions known as PM2.5 to an average of 82 micrograms per cubic meter in the last month of 2018, up 12 percent from a year earlier.